 Deposit insurance is a measure implemented in many countries including India to protect bank depositors, in full or in part, from losses caused by a bank’s inability to pay its debts when due.
 Some 100+ countries have instituted some form of deposit insurance.
 Wikipedia article Deposit Insurance gives more information about how different banks in countries provide deposit insurance.

+Please note, that DICGC will be paid but when is a question.
 In the Madhavpura Mercantile Co-operative bank (Gujarat-based) fiasco involving the infamous stockbroker Ketan Parekh during 2012 still, many depositors have not received even Rs 1 lakh from the DICGC

 Which banks are covered under Deposit Insurance?